-(a) Develop and implement procedures for issuing permits.
-Procedures must include how to:
+[(5)(e)](a) Develop and implement procedures for issuing permits.
+Procedures must include how to:[Ensure procedures are developed and implemented for issuing permits.
+Ensure these procedures include how to:]

 (A) Evaluate the hazards of the space.

 (B) Evaluate hazards of the work to be performed.